 The Association will focus on maintaining the high levels of performance that it has achieved.
-The Association's overall focus will also be on working towards the objectives and targets agreed within its Business Plan and ensuring that it achieves value for money and improvement in all its areas of operation.
+The Association's overall focus remains on working towards the objectives and targets agreed within its Business Plan and ensuring that it achieves value for money and improvement in all its areas of operation.
+Energy efficiency measures will continue to be introduced where economically viable with a view to meeting and exceeding statutory and regulatory requirements.